sinse100/SANE_top_tier_conference_paper/README.md

 ## MODELS
 ### 2026
 ### 2025
-+ A Metamodel for Reengineering CI/CD Pipelines
++ A Metamodel for Reengineering CI/CD Pipelines [Peripheral]
-+ A Method for Model-Driven Engineering of Digital Twins in Manufacturing
++ A Method for Model-Driven Engineering of Digital Twins in Manufacturing [Peripheral]
-+ A Model Cleansing Pipeline for Model-driven Engineering: Mitigating the Garbage In, Garbage Out Problem for Open Model Repositories
++ A Model Cleansing Pipeline for Model-driven Engineering: Mitigating the Garbage In, Garbage Out Problem for Open Model Repositories [Peripheral]
 ### 2024
 ### 2023
 ### 2022